 And yet, despite everything, the entrepreneurial spirit lives on.
-Just because the traditional ways of conducting business have become uncertain, it doesn't mean that your business can't adapt and find new ways to succeed.
+Traditional ways of conducting business have transformed into creative adaptions that help keep the doors (figuratively) open.
 From operating a remote workforce to implementing tactics to improve your business during mandatory closures to reopening plans, we have some ideas and information that you won't want to miss!

 - At this point, we’ve all heard about the SBA’s Paycheck Protection Program (PPP) that was rolled out as a part of the Cares Act.
 There’s even a good chance that you have taken part in this program.
 While the PPP has many potential benefits to business owners during the COVID-19 crisis, there may be some hidden dangers in it, as well.
 In today’s blog, I’m going to share some very important information with you.
 The purpose of sharing this with you is to inform you of some of the hidden danger business owners face with the PPP loan, and hopefully help you to avoid any troubles.